MARKWELL

 You see, it’s not a lack of evidence that keeps them in the dark—it’s a love for the shadows.
 They turn their eyes from the truth, knowing full well what the light would expose.
 They have heard the truth preached, seen it lived out, and still they cling to their darkness.
 “For the heart of this people is waxed gross, and their ears are dull of hearing, and their eyes have they closed; lest they should see with their eyes, and hear with their ears, and understand with their heart, and should be converted, and I should heal them.”
 (Acts 28:27)

 But hear me when I say this: a day will come when their ignorance will not save them.
-Oh, they will understand, but it will be too late.
+Then, they will understand, but it will be too late.
 The veil of deception will be torn from their eyes in the stark, blinding light of eternity.
 They will stand, trembling, before the Almighty Judge, and in that terrible moment, all the excuses, all the comfortable lies, will be stripped away.
 “For we must all appear before the judgment seat of Christ; that every one may receive the things done in his body, according to that he hath done, whether it be good or bad.”
 (2 Corinthians 5:10)

 What a tragedy, that men can be so near to the truth, yet so far from salvation!
 They have had their chances, time after time, to step into the light, but they have refused.
 And now, the door is shut.
 “When once the master of the house is risen up, and hath shut to the door, and ye begin to stand without, and to knock at the door, saying, Lord, Lord, open unto us; and he shall answer and say unto you, I know you not whence ye are.”
 (Luke 13:25)